wo4mei3/wo4mei3.github.io/_posts/2024-01-14-c-declaration-reading.markdown

 The syntax rules in this article are a modified version of the ones in K&R C, the bible for C programmers, which is often cited as a reference for C syntax rules.

 # BNF Notation and Rightmost Derivation
-(Supplement: This chapter is written based on the following article.
-I think these aratcles are easier to understand) [https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) [https://en.wikipedia.org/wiki/Context-free_grammar#Derivations_and_syntax_trees](https://en.wikipedia.org/wiki/Context-free_grammar#Derivations_and_syntax_trees)
+(Supplement: This chapter is written based on the following article, but I think these aratcles are easier to understand) [https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) [https://en.wikipedia.org/wiki/Context-free_grammar#Derivations_and_syntax_trees](https://en.wikipedia.org/wiki/Context-free_grammar#Derivations_and_syntax_trees)